Skip to Content

 Serving Suggestions

-What to do With the Leftovers
+What to do with the Leftovers

-• Refrigerate Store leftovers in an airtight container for 3-4 days.
+• Refrigerate: Store the leftover wings in an airtight container for 3-4 days.

-• Reheat Warm the leftovers in the oven for 15-20 minutes at 350°F (176°C) for the best results.
+• Reheat: Warm the leftovers in the oven for 15-20 minutes at 350°F (176°C) for the best results.

 Frequently Asked Questions

-What are lemon pepper wings, and what do they taste like?
+What do lemon pepper wings taste like?

 Are lemon pepper wings hot?